eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 **Activate the `PREACTIVATE_FEATURE` protocol**

-All of the protocol upgrade features introduced in v1.8 and v2.0 first require a special protocol feature (codenamed `PREACTIVATE_FEATURE`) to be activated and for an updated version of the system contract that makes use of the functionality introduced by that feature to be deployed.
+All new protocol upgrade features require a special protocol feature (codenamed `PREACTIVATE_FEATURE`) to be activated.
+It is also required for an updated version of the system contract that makes use of the functionality introduced by that feature to be deployed.

 To activate the special protocol `PREACTIVATE_FEATURE`: